phalcon/blog/data/posts/2017/03/2017-03-01-building-the-new-phalcon-website-implementation-part-1.md

 This particular syntax can be very useful in your application, especially if you want to ensure that a particular object cannot be used or overridden by accident.

 ### Bootstrap
-We opted in using abstraction for our bootstrap process.
+We opted using abstraction for our bootstrap process.
 The main file for bootstrapping is `AbstractBootstrap.php` located in `app/library/Bootstrap` and contains our abstract bootstrap class.
 The files `Main.php` and `Cli.php` located in the same folder extend the abstract class, to bootstrap the main application as well as the CLI one.

-The `run()` method makes several calls to protected functions within `AbstractBootstrap` to initialize objects and run through the whole bootstrapping cycle.
+The `run()` method makes several calls to protected functions within `AbstractBootstrap` to initialize objects necessary for our application.

 ```php
 public function run()